tejasbg19/India_riscV_SoC_tapeout_week2/README.md

 - It integrates **digital (RISC-V)** and **analog (PLL & DAC)** components.
 - Provides a **complete SoC workflow** — from functional modelling to physical implementation.
 - Encourages learning open-source EDA tools and Sky130 technology.
 - Builds a foundation for **digital-analog interfacing and RISC-V system design**.
+- Easier to analyse as there are less number of IPs, very student friendly.

 To Know more about Baby SoC [click here](https://github.com/manili/VSDBabySoC)